Bira/octopus-carnival/_drafts/wir-mm-4e-ogre.md

 Ogre Hunter above.
 Its damage is lower due to the math bug, Hurling Charge is an encounter power that always allows two attacks, and it lacks Clear the Ground.
 It also has a **Skirmish** trait that gives it a damage bonus on any turn where it moves more than 4 squares.
+I think it's safe to say it has been entirely superseded by the MV Hunter.

 ### Ogre Mercenary (MV)